mre/endler.dev/content/2019/tinysearch/index.md

 }
 ```

-While I managed to create the Bloom filters for everyarticle, I *still* had no clue how I should package that up for the web... until [wasm-pack came into existence in February 2018](https://github.com/rustwasm/wasm-pack/commit/125431f97eecb6f3ca5122f8b345ba5b7eee94c7).
+While I managed to create the Bloom filters for every article, I *still* had no clue how I should package that up for the web... until [wasm-pack came into existence in February 2018](https://github.com/rustwasm/wasm-pack/commit/125431f97eecb6f3ca5122f8b345ba5b7eee94c7).

+## Whoops!
+I shipped some Rust code to your Browser.

-Now all the pieces of the puzzle finally fell into place:
+Now we had all the pieces of the puzzle:

 * Rust - A language I was comfortable with.
 * A working prototype that served as a proof-of-concept.
 * [wasm-pack] - A bundler for WebAssembly modules.

-## Whoops!
-I shipped some Rust code to your Browser.

-The search box you see on the top left corner runs on Rust.
+The search box you see on the top left corner is the outcome.
+It fully runs on Rust using Webassembly.
 Try it now if you like.

 There were quite a few blockers to get it done.

 ## Bloom filter crates